OpenACC/openacc-training-materials/labs/lab1/English/C/README.md

 ## Post-Lab Summary

-If you would like to download this lab for later viewing, it is recommend you go to your browsers File menu (not the Jupyter notebook file menu) and save the complete web page.
-This will ensure the images are copied down as well.

-You can also execute the following cell block to create a zip-file of the files you've been working on, and download it with the link below.
+If you would like to download this lab for later viewing, you can execute the following cell block to create a zip-file of the files you've been working on.

 ```bash